 In the first half of the work, Sarmiento goes all Tsundere about Facundo Quiroga, praising his bravery and physical skills, but attacking his "barbarian" and "brutal" personality: the "Argentinian" temper, as he dubs it, citing other political figures like General Lavalle and really though guy note General Lamadrid.
 The second half is about Rosas, almost exclusively an attack about his methods to bring peace, and a lament about how the French and English navy couldn't stop him when they had the chance.

 This work contain examples of the following tropes:

-	- Asskicking Equals Authority: The Gaucho's way.
-A "Caudillo" is the badassest

-	of all the Badasses,according to the gauchos.
-Quiroga is the boss because he
+- Asskicking Leads to Leadership: The Gaucho's way.
+A "Caudillo" is the badassest of all the Badasses,according to the gauchos.
+Quiroga is the boss because he kicks asses.

-	kicks asses.

 - Blue Oni, Red Oni: Played straight.
-The Federals love woring the blood's red

-	colour, but the "idealistic" Unitarians wore blue or light blue.
+The Federals love woring the blood's red colour, but the "idealistic" Unitarians wore blue or light blue.